smart-data-models/dataModel.Environment/IndoorEnvironmentObserved/doc/spec_FR.md

       x-ngsi:
         type: Property
     sensorHeight:
-      description: 'Height of the sensor (distance from the floor)'
+      description: Height of the sensor (distance from the floor)
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     sensorPlacement:
-      description: 'Position of the sensor'
+      description: Position of the sensor
       enum:
         - northWall
         - southWall